dominik686/dominik686/README.md

 ### Hi 👋
 My name is Dominik.
 I am a BSc Computer Science graduate from the University of Hull in England.
 I am especially interested in mobile app development.
-I have worked with native Android development, and recently Flutter.
-I am currently working on a [Calculator application](https://github.com/Domininiuk/calculator) using Flutter.
-My previous complete project was a [Meditation Timer and Mood Journal application](https://github.com/Domininiuk/Meditation_timer) developed with Kotlin.
+I have experience with native Android development, and a bit of  Flutter.
+I have also published a Meditation Timer and Mood Journal app on [Google Play](https://play.google.com/store/apps/details?id=com.dominikwieczynski.meditationtimer).
 ## Skills